medplum/medplum/examples/medplum-provider/README.md

       - CarePlan

 3. SOAP Note
-  The right most panel documents an enounter with the patient through a questionnaire.
+  The right most panel documents an encounter with the patient through a questionnaire.
 Filling out and submitting the questionnaire automatically creates a task, with the response as the focus to be reviewed.

 ### Getting Started